pezcode/gltf-texturec/README.md

 # gltf-texturec

 A Python script to convert textures in a GLTF 2.0 model with bgfx's [texturec](https://bkaradzic.github.io/bgfx/tools.html#texture-compiler-texturec) tool.
 Converts the textures and updates the filenames inside the .gltf file.
+Both metallic/roughness and specular/glossiness (extension KHR_materials_pbrSpecularGlossiness) materials are supported.

 ## Prerequisites